Mamallapuram: History

 Neolithic burial urn, cairn circles and jars with burials dating to the 1st century BCE have been discovered near Mahabalipuram.
 The Sangam age poem Perumpāṇāṟṟuppadai relates the rule of King Thondaiman Ilam Thiraiyar at Kanchipuram of the Tondai Nadu port Nirppeyyaru which scholars identify with the present-day Mahabalipuram.
 Chinese coins and Roman coins of Theodosius I in the 4th century CE have been found at Mahabalipuram revealing the port as an active hub of global trade in the late classical period.
 Two Pallava coins bearing legends read as Srihari and Srinidhi have been found at Mahabalipuram.
 The Pallava kings ruled Mahabalipuram from Kanchipuram; the capital of the Pallava dynasty from the 3rd century to 9th century CE, and used the port to launch trade and diplomatic missions to Sri Lanka and Southeast Asia.
 An 8th-century Tamil text written by Thirumangai Alvar described this place as Sea Mountain 'where the ships rode at anchor bent to the point of breaking laden as they were with wealth, big trunked elephants and gems of nine varieties in heaps'.

 The temples of Mahabalipuram, portraying events described in the Mahabharata, were built largely during the reigns of King Narasimhavarman and his successor Rajasimhavarman and show the movement from rock-cut architecture to structural building.
 The city of Mahabalipuram was founded by the Pallava king Narasimhavarman I in the 7th century CE.
 The mandapa or pavilions and the rathas or shrines shaped as temple chariots are hewn from the granite rock face, while the famed Shore Temple, erected half a century later, is built from dressed stone.
 What makes Mahabalipuram so culturally resonant are the influences it absorbs and disseminates.
 The Shore Temple includes many reliefs, including one 100 ft long and 45 ft high, carved out of granite.

+Within the 6th − 8th centuries CE there were power struggles occurring in the region required resources to be pulled away from artistry in the Mamallapuram, which played both a distinct role in its development, while also affecting appropriation and erasure of previous history contained in the structure.

 In 1957 the Government College of Architecture and Sculpture was established to promote and revive the art of making sculptures and temples.

 Transport

 MTC and TNSTC (Villupuram division) operate bus services between Mamallapuram/Mahabalipuram and Chennai, Chengalpattu, Kancheepuram, Thiruttani etc. MTC's bus services available from various parts of the Chennai include Deluxe and Air-conditioned buses.
-Mahabalipuram is located at the distance of 56 km from Chennai.
+Mahabalipuram is 56 km from Chennai.